 The blocks operate in two modes, which are switched by the SETF parameter.
 For SETF = off the remote parameter sc is set to the value of the input signal p (or ip, P) at the start and every time when the input changes.
 If the SETF parameter is set to on, then the blocks work in one-shot write mode.
 In that case the remote parameter is set only when rising edge (off \rightarrow on) occurs at the SET input.
-Successful modification of the remote parameter is indicated by zero error output E = off and the output y (or k, Y) is set to the value of the modified parameter.
-The error output is set to E = on in case of write error.
+Successful modification of the remote parameter is indicated by zero error output E = off and the output E = off in case of write error.